sribudhiutami/sribudhiutami.github.io/aboutme.md

 I am interested in diffusion chronometry, volcano petrology, hazard reduction, and geodynamics.
 My site volcanoes cover Indonesia (Kelud, Ijen) and Chile (Osorno, Villarrica).
 My research toolkit involves using a combined textural study and geochemistry to decipher processes that leads to volcanic eruptions.

-Do not hesitate to get in touch!
+Please do not hesitate to contact me!